DanielCech/matchJSON/README.md

 matchJSON
 =========

-OS X commandline tool for structure comparison of JSON files.
+OS X command line tool for structure comparison of JSON files.
 Compares two JSONs and shows differences regardless string/number values.
 It can be used for testing if API JSON response matches API specification.

 #### Usage